awesome-jobs/vietnam/ISSUE_TEMPLATE.md

 ### You can bring

 * A good eyes for design
-* A good analyis skill
+* A good analysis skill

 ### Why it would be awesome to work with us